emilija-smitaite/biscuiteers-biscuit-shop/README.md

 - #### Accounts

   - As a user, I want the option to register for an account, allowing me to save my details and see previous orders.
-  - As a user, I want to receive confirmation emails to confirm my registration.
   - As a user, I want the ability to be able to log in and out, and be able to easily work out my current login status.
   - As a user, I want to be able to recover my account information in the event that I forget it.